dotnet/templating/docs/Conditions.md

 Following input parameter values cannot be evaluated deterministically (and will lead to error): `--A true --B false`

-**Applying user, host and default values** - All user passed, host and default values are applied before the conditions evaluation.
-After the evaluation defaults are reapplied to parameters that were evaluated as optional and that do not have user/host supplied values.
-After this an evaluation of presence of mandatory values takes place.
+**Applying user, host and default values** - All user-provided, host-provided and default values are applied before the conditions are evaluated.
+After the evaluation default values are reapplied to parameters that were evaluated as optional and that do not have user-/host-provided values.
+After this an evaluation of presence of required values takes place.

 ### Performing evaluation externally